 Figure 1: Distribution of manners of motion in percent (based on Table 1)

 The data in Table 2 also make it possible to consider the distribution of unidirectional and non-directional verbs.
 Which type is most frequent and most relevant for strategic input for L2 learners?
 Figure 2 presents the distribution in percent based on the data in Table 2.
 As shown, unidirectional verbs cover almost three quarters of all examples with verbs of motion.
 This strongly suggests that L2 learners should pay particular attention to unidirectional verbs, and that it may be advantageous to start with unidirectional verbs and then proceed to non-directional verbs in L2 instruction.
+However, it is worth mentioning that there is one exception to the general trend.
+As shown in Table 2, for ‘carry’ the non-directional verb nosit’ is more frequent than its unidirectional partner nesti.
+This suggests that in order to construct strategic input for L2 learners, it is important to take the properties of individual verbs into consideration.
 We will return to ‘carry’ in section 8.

 Figure 2: Distribution of unidirectional and non-directional motion verbs in percent (based on Table 1)